 Preferred MSA location

-Applicants are requested to indicate in the online JMP direct university application their preferred MSA location.
-In 2013 the JMP assessments will be conducted on set dates at either the University of Newcastle (Newcastle campus – Callaghan) or the University of New England (Armidale).
+Applicants are requested to indicate their preferred MSA location in the online JMP direct university application.
+In 2015 the JMP assessments will be conducted on set dates at either the University of Newcastle (Newcastle campus – Callaghan) or the University of New England (Armidale).
 Although every effort will be made there is no guarantee that an individual will be allocated to their highest ranked MSA location preference.
 The location allocated to a candidate has no bearing on the final enrolment location that may be offered.
 This is a good opportunity to visit a campus you may not be familiar with and may help you decide at which campus you wish to enrol.

 The MSA will only be conducted at the University of Newcastle and University of New England during the designated periods.
 It is NOT possible for interviews to be conducted at an alternative location, via telephone, via teleconference or outside the set periods.

 Candidates will be required to complete an online assessment of personal qualities known as the PQA on the same day as their allocated MSA session.

 The PQA is an online instrument designed to assess a range of personal qualities considered to be important for the study and practise of medicine.
 Visit the PQA website for more details.